 There was no evidence of a difference between strains in maturation with respect to age.
 A large portion of the males of both strains were sexually mature at age I and they reached this stage in any given spawning season earlier than females.
-On the other hand, only about 4-5% of the Assinica and hybrid females in the Pigeon lakes reached sexual maturity at age I, while it was judged about 25% reached maturity in Fuller Pond.
-About 45-53% of the females of both strains were estimated to be sexually mature at age II and 80-90% at age III.
-There was no apparent explanation earlier maturation of females in Fuller Pond. for the Aqe of brook trout at first sexual maturity showed substantial plasticity based on previous experience with Assinica trout.
-For example, in fall 1977 matched plantings of fingerling Assinica and domestic brook trout were made in some of these same waters.
-More than 60% of the domestic brook trout were sexually mature at age I and nearly all at age III, whereas Assinica trout did not attain maturity at age II, but most more than 60% of the females were sexually mature at age In the present study Assinica trout in the Pigeon III. lakes reached sexual maturity earlier than the 1977 Assinica trout by almost a year on the average with a tendency for those in Fuller Pond to mature at an even earlier age.
-Maturation at early age, of course, influences growth as reproduction exacts high nutritional costs.
+On the other hand, only about 4-5% of the Assinica and hybrid females in the Pigeon lakes reached sexual age I, while it was judged about 25% reached maturity at maturity in Fuller Pond.
+About 45-53% of the females strains were estimated to be sexually mature at age II explanation and 80-90% at age III.
+There was no apparent earlier maturation of females in Fuller Pond. of brook trout at first sexual maturity showed substantial plasticity based on previous experience with Assinica trout. example, in fall 1977 matched plantings of fingerling Assinica and domestic brook trout were made in some of these same waters.
+More than 60% of the domestic brook trout were sexually mature at age I and nearly all at age III, whereas Assinica trout did not attain maturity at age II, but more than 60% of the females were sexually mature In the present study Assinica trout in the Pigeon lakes reached sexual maturity earlier than the 1977 Assinica trout by almost a year on the average with a tendency for in Fuller Pond to mature at an even earlier age.
+Maturation at early age, of course, influences growth reproduction exacts high nutritional costs.
 Cultural and natural environmental influences on maturation in these strains were not evident.